-My writings on business, culture, and technology have been published in NewYorker.com, Bloomberg Businessweek, The Atlantic, Harper’s, and The New Republic.
+My writings on business, culture, and technology have been published in NewYorker.com, Bloomberg Businessweek, Outside, The Atlantic, Harper’s, and The New Republic.
 I started my career in business and financial reporting at The Cincinnati Business Courier, where I covered manufacturing, economic development, and advertising.
 I’ve also worked as an advertising columnist and retail reporter for The Cleveland Plain Dealer, and a national correspondent for Advertising Age.

 Dollar General Hits a Gold Mind in Rural America

 Facebook Won’t Hire You for Its Data Center

 Amazon is Getting a Good Deal in Ohio.
 Maybe Too Good.

 This Handheld Device Detects Opioids.
 It’s Not Always Right.

 Why You Need the Internet to Drill in the U.S.

 The Private Compay Selling Off America’s Public Lands

 Quail, the Quieter Backyard-Yard Egg Option

 A Camera on Every Cop: Taser International Cashes in on Police Body Cameras